OpenGATE/opengate/docs/source/user_guide/user_guide_reference_actors.rst

 | time                       | GlobalTime              |
 +----------------------------+-------------------------+

-The list of hits can be written to a ROOT file at the end of the simulation.
-Like in Gate, hits with zero energy are ignored.
-If zero-energy hits are needed, use a PhaseSpaceActor.
+At the end of the simulation, the list of hits can be written as a root file and/or used by subsequent digitizer modules (see next sections).
+The Root output is optional, if the output name is None nothing will be written.
+Note that, like in Gate, every hit with zero deposited energy is ignored.
+If you need them, you should probably use a PhaseSpaceActor.
+Several tests using DigitizerHitsCollectionActor are proposed: test025, test028, test035, etc.

 The actors used to convert some `hits` to one `digi` are `DigitizerHitsAdderActor` and `DigitizerReadoutActor` (see next sections).